Maxylium/massar-py/README.md

 ```
 ## Notes
 -If the website is compltely non functioning it won't work.

--This fork makes it so that if you do not want to type in the current school year every time, you can just leave the prompt that asks you for the school year blank ( massar shut down the ability to get your scool years :/ )
+-This fork makes it so that if you do not want to type in the current school year every time, you can just leave the prompt that asks you for the school year blank ( massar shut down the ability to get your school years :/ )

 -This fork of the script adds the ability to save your credentials to a creds.txt file, just create the file and add:

 `username=(your username)
 password=(your password)`